Frequently Asked Questions

 What are Williston's requirements for wearing masks?

-The CDC recommends people wear cloth face coverings to help prevent the spread of COVID-19.
+The CDC recommends people wear cloth masks to help prevent the spread of COVID-19.
 Masks are the most important barrier to help prevent respiratory droplets from spreading the virus.

 Williston will provide each student with a mask at the start of school, and masks will be available for purchase at the Campus Store.
 Masks should be multi-layer fabric and should fit well around the mouth and nose.
 They should always be worn over the mouth and nose completely (not just over the mouth) and should be changed out daily or sooner if known to be contaminated.
 They should not be worn if wet—they should be changed out.